Minnesota reports 6 more COVID-19 deaths, 3,882 coronavirus infections

-A highly infectious delta variant of the coronavirus has caused a new COVID-19 wave over the past two months, dashing hopes earlier in the summer of an end to the pandemic that prompted Minnesota leaders to lift a statewide mask mandate and social distancing requirements.
+The highly infectious delta variant of the coronavirus has caused a new COVID-19 wave over the past two months, dashing hopes earlier in the summer for an end to the pandemic that prompted Minnesota leaders to lift a statewide mask mandate and social distancing requirements.

 The state on Tuesday reported 3,882 more coronavirus infections, reflecting COVID-19 activity over the three-day weekend, and an increase in the positivity rate of diagnostic testing to 6.6%.

-State health officials encouraged unvaccinated people to seek shots, because all three available COVID-19 vaccines have shown strong protection against severe illnesses, hospitalizations and deaths.
-Gov. Tim Walz on Tuesday lauded the availability of vaccine at the Minnesota State Fair, where more than 1,100 visitors have already received their shots along with a $100 gift card incentive.
+State health officials encouraged unvaccinated people to seek shots, because all three available COVID-19 vaccines have shown strong protection against severe illness, hospitalization and death.
+Gov. Tim Walz on Tuesday lauded the availability of vaccine at the Minnesota State Fair, where more than 1,100 visitors have already received shots along with a $100 gift card incentive.

-Minnesota's first dose vaccination rate is now 70.5% among eligible people 12 and older, and almost 60% in the entire population.
+Minnesota's first dose vaccination rate is now 70.5% among eligible people 12 and older, and almost 60% for the entire population.

 "Don't miss this opportunity," Walz said in a statement.
 "If you're already going to be at the State Fair, get your shot and get your cash."

-Last week's federal COVID-19 state profile report ranked Minnesota with the third lowest rate of new COVID-19 deaths in the U.S., and the 11th lowest rate of new infections.
+A new federal COVID-19 state profile report on Tuesday said Minnesota had the ninth lowest rate of new COVID-19 deaths in the United States, and the 16th lowest rate of new infections.

 State health officials remain concerned about the impact of group gatherings and events, along with the start of school, in fueling more viral spread.
 Seven outbreaks of three or more infections among unrelated people have been identified at fairs or festivals so far in August, along with 17 in July.
 Fifteen outbreaks at weddings in Minnesota have been identified over the past two months.